NUISANCEMC/tutorials/interactive/README.md

 ```

 ### NEUT
-NEUT is an old neutrino generator originally written in the 1980's for the Kamiokande experiment in Japan.
-It remains the primary generator used by the Super-Kamiokande and T2K collaborations, and has been semi-continuously developed ever since, but is an old piece of code originally written in pre-standard(!)
-FORTRAN.
-There is some documentation, which isn't strictly speaking public, but if you need to know more details, I can provide it.
-There is no website, and the code is not public, so in order to recreate the singularity container from the definition file provided, you need a couple of additional files which I have provided in this repository.
+NEUT is neutrino generator with a long pedigree, originally written in  pre-standard(!)
+FORTRAN in the 1980's for the Kamiokande experiment in Japan.
+It remains the primary generator used by the Super-Kamiokande and T2K collaborations, and has been semi-continuously developed ever since.
+For recent documentation, see: https://arxiv.org/abs/2106.15809

-NEUT is easy to run and uses a similar input card file to NuWro with all the relevant parameters included.
-Generate events with:
+NEUT is easy to run and uses a similar input card file to NuWro with all the relevant parameters included, which for this example can be found in `MC_inputs/MINERvA_LE_numu_NEUT.card`.
+Generate events 100k muon neutrino-hydrocarbon interactions for the MINERvA low energy neutrino-enhanced flux with the following command (which should take 5-10 minutes):
 ```
-singularity exec images/neut_5.4.1.sif neutroot2 input.card output.root
+singularity exec nuisance_nuint2024.sif /bin/bash NEUT_MINERvA_example.sh
 ```
 Note that the arguments are positional and NEUT doesn't take flags.
-The output of NEUT is automatically ready for NUISANCE, so no addiitonal `Prepare` step is required.
-Two example card files are provided, the first, `ANL_numu_D2_NEUT.card`, generates 100,000 muon neutrino-deuterium interactions using the Argonne Bubble Chamber flux as in the other examples.
-The second, `MiniBooNE_numu_CH2_NEUT.card` generates 100,00 muon neutrino-CH2 interactions using the MiniBooNE experiment flux.
-Note that CH_2 represents the MiniBooNE mineral oil detector material.
-Both cards have been provided because a number of settings are required to turn off nuclear effects for deuterium targets in NEUT, which wasn't really designed for such light targets.
+The output of NEUT is automatically ready for NUISANCE, so no additional `Prepare` step is required.

+The NEUT generation script above produces a few files, but the two files we will use here are:
+*`NEUT570_MINERvA_LE_FHC_numu.root`, this is the `neutroot2` output, which needs correct libraries to read.
+No `PrepareX` step is necessary as NEUT already stores the histograms used for normalization in NUISANCE (which was originally developed for T2K...).
+*`NEUT570_LFGRPA_MINERvA_LE_FHC_numu_NUISFLAT.root`: the output from NUISANCE's `nuisflat` application, which makes a ROOT flat tree with a simplified format that doesn't require any libraries to be read.

 Important parameters you will need to control in the NEUT card files:
 * `EVCT-NEVT`: sets the number of events to generate